corey-alix/mbcvt/site/gl/README.md

 ## UX

-- TODO: Add a "clone" to POS
-- TODO: search receipt by name
 - TODO: do not allow overlapping reservations to occur
 - TODO: Add description to chart-of-accounts, if user types "F3" in account, it will show dropdown with all accounts containing "F3".